subpurple/escargot/README.md

 - `X has added you to their list` messages don't work on WLM 2009 and 2011.
 WLM 2012 hasn't been tested for this yet.

-- Authentication, contact lists, and presence work on MSNP21 (granted you don't use Windows 8 - 10, which encrypt RST requests).
+- Authentication, contact lists, and presence work on MSNP21 with WLM 2011 (granted you don't use Windows 8 - 10, which encrypt RST requests).
 Statuses haven't been fully implemented, display pictures haven't been tested yet, and messaging and multiparties don't work.

 YMSG: